POB-LAB/ZO1_RIS/README.md

 # ZO-1 Network Analysis Tool (Deployment Version)

 ## Overview
 This is a deployment-ready version of the ZO-1 Network Analysis Tool, optimized for Streamlit Cloud deployment.
-The tool performs AI-powered cell segmentation and network analysis using the Radial Integrity Score (RIS) method.
+The tool performs classic cell segmentation and network analysis using the Radial Integrity Score (RIS) method.
+For GPU-powered AI segmentation, contact us for access to our standalone app.

 ## Key Features
-- **AI-Powered Segmentation**: Uses Cellpose for automatic cell detection
 - **RIS Analysis**: Implements Radial Integrity Score for network quantification
 - **CPU-Optimized**: Designed for deployment without GPU requirements
 - **Smart Resampling**: Default 512x512 processing with option for full resolution
 - **Export Functionality**: CSV and detailed report downloads
 - **Classic Segmentation Toolkit**: Otsu thresholding by default with adjustable strength, optional ridge filtering, watershed-based labelling and skeletonisation with configurable thickness
+- **AI Segmentation (External)**: GPU-powered Cellpose segmentation available on request – contact us for the standalone app!

 ## 🚀 **Live Demo**
 Access the deployed application at: [Your Streamlit Cloud URL]